 In summary, I gave music a break while I was figuring it all out.

 I Heart Songwriting Club x Infinity Theme

 After 2 years of focusing on establishing my life in Australia, the itch to return to writing music started to resurface.
 Around the same time, I was introduced to I Heart Songwriting Club – and instantly fell in love.
-I was put in an online group with other songwriters where we were given a theme each week to write too.
+I was put in an online group with other songwriters where we were given a theme each week to write to.
 I started writing songs every week to the given themes, performing at house concerts, and connecting with local musicians.
-I picked up the guitar, bought a keyboard off gumtree, and started practicing at home once again.
+Then, I picked up the guitar, bought a keyboard off gumtree, and started practising at home once again.